beast-dev/doc/tutorials/howtos/taxon_sets.md

 Taxon sets are groups of taxa or sequences that can be used in a number of ways within BEAST.
 For example, a taxon set can denote a clade in the tree (i.e., a common ancestor and all its descendants) that have a specific rate of evolution [(i.e., a local clock model)](clocks#fixed-local-clock).
 It could specify a group of tips to which some model is applied.
 It can be used to specify a node in the tree --- the TMRCA of that set of taxa --- to which a calibration prior will be applied.

 Taxon sets are defined in the `Taxa` panel of [BEAUTi](beauti) and can be created once some data has been imported.
 For example, import [this file (IVA_PB1.xml - a set of 124 human, swine and avian influenza PB1 genes)](/tutorials/howtos/files/IVA_PB1.xml).

+## Creating a taxon set in BEAUti

 Once loaded, switch to the `Taxa` panel, and then click the 'plus' at the bottom of the left hand table.
 A new taxon set will be created in this table, called 'untitled1':

 {% include image.html file="taxon_set_1.png" prefix="/tutorials/howtos/" %}